How to Become an Amazon Prime Seller

 There’s also the beauty of Prime Day.
 This is Amazon’s biggest date.
 It’s the time when Prime customers find the best deals in the marketplace.

 Plus, it’s also the day when sellers make the most sales of the year.
-Backlinko also states that Prime Day 2021 collected 11.79 billion in revenue.
+Backlinko also states that Amazon Prime collected $21.59 billion in revenue from subscription fees in H1 2024.

 But the benefits of Amazon Prime go beyond a yearly sale.
 For starters, it’s a venue to engage with a unique type of customer.